Generic Name: morphine (MORE-feen)

 - Wash your hands before and after using morphine suppositories.
 If the suppository is too soft to use, put it in the refrigerator for about 15 minutes.
 You may also run cold water over it.
 Remove the wrapper.
 Moisten the suppository with cool water.
 Lie down on your side.
 Insert the pointed end of the suppository into the rectum.
 Use your finger to push it in completely.

-- If morphine suppositories is no longer needed, dispose of it as soon as possible.
+- If morphine suppositories are no longer needed, dispose of it as soon as possible.
 Ask your doctor or pharmacist how to dispose of morphine suppositories properly.

 - If you miss a dose of morphine suppositories and you are using it regularly, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regularly dosing schedule.
 Do not use 2 doses at once.